bs-va/encre-css/crates/encre-css/src/plugins/layout/z_index/README.md

 ### Tailwind compatibility

-Z-Index values don't follow Tailwind's philosophy of restraining possible values and all spacing values are supported.
+Z-Index values don't follow Tailwind's philosophy of limiting possible values and all spacing values are supported.
 They are however perfectly compatible with Tailwind's values.

 ### Negative values